novocodev/hg-sdf-metal/README.md

 # hg-sdf-metal
-A port of the hg_sdf library to run in metal compute shaders
+A port of the [hg_sdf](http://mercury.sexy/hg_sdf/) glsl library for building signed distance functions, that runs in metal compute shaders